Hamish McRae is one of Europe’s foremost commentators on global future trends in economics, business and society.

 - Population trends mean our trading future lies with the US.

-As a keynote speaker, Hamish offers lucid insights into the forces such as technology, demography, globalisation, natural resources and government policies which help shape the economy and influence business strategy.
+As a keynote speaker, Hamish offers lucid insights into the forces such as technology, demography, finance, globalisation, natural resources and government policies which help shape the economy and influence business strategy.

 He examines likely future scenarios for business, government and society.